Wise men speak because they have something to say;

 The following chapter presents ideas related to presenting evaluation findings.
 There is no one correct way to write a report, but depending on the purpose and intended audience, specific guidelines will help you present your evaluation finding accurately and effectively.

-It is not enough for evaluators to conduct a rigorous and insightful investigation; they must also present your findings, interpretations, and recommendations in a logical and compelling manner.
+It is not enough for evaluators to conduct a rigorous and insightful investigation; they must also present their findings, interpretations, and recommendations in a logical and compelling manner.
 Unfortunately, reporting is often a step that evaluators fail to address adequately.
 Evaluators need to consider how the result will be presented for maximum impact and usefulness.
 They need to consider the best ways to present information to stakeholders so they will read the report and consider the recommendations being presented.

 Basic structure of an evaluation report